Nayan014/ReactNativeBridge/README.md

 - **iOS Bridge (Swift/Objective-C)** – Creating the iOS bridge using Swift/Objective-C.
 - **Exposing Methods to JavaScript** – How to call native functions from React Native.
 - **Handling Callbacks & Promises** – Managing asynchronous communication between native and JavaScript.
-- **Event Emitters** – Sending events from the native side to React Native.
-- **Testing & Debugging** – Strategies to test and troubleshoot native modules.

 ## Full Guide
 For a detailed step-by-step guide, refer to the full article: